Neurodevelopmental Pathway Bassetlaw (NPB)

 At school the 'assess, plan, do and review' process will take place which includes the following steps:

-1. Identified need: What is the identified need of the child and why would an assessment help?
+- Identified need: What is the identified need of your child or young person and why would an assessment help?

 For more information regarding the Neurodevelopmental Pathway Bassetlaw (NPB) referral process please see the pathway information here